End of Watch: Plot

-One night, Taylor and Zavala respond to a call from their rookie fellow officer, Sook, and find her partner Van Hauser has been stabbed through the eye.
-They find and rescue Sook, who was being savagely beaten nearby.
+One night, Taylor and Zavala respond to a call from their rookie fellow officer, Sook.
+Arriving on scene, they find her partner Van Hauser has been stabbed through the eye and rescue Sook from being savagely beaten nearby; both survive but promptly retire.
 Taylor marries Janet, and at their wedding Zavala tells Taylor that, should anything happen to him, he will take care of Janet.
-The next day, the officers perform a wellness check on an elderly woman.
-In her house, they discover large amounts of heroin, dismembered corpses, and a message from the cartel.
-Unbeknownst to them, ICE has eavesdropped on a phone call from the cartel in Mexico and hears the two officers have been "green-lit"; Big Evil, LaLa, and others are tasked with killing them.
+The next day, the officers are called to perform a wellness check on an elderly woman, but in her house they discover large amounts of heroin, dismembered corpses, and a message from the cartel.
+Unbeknownst to them, the ICE has eavesdropped on a cartel phone call ordering the two officers "green-lit" for assassination; Big Evil, LaLa, and others are tasked with killing them.

-While on patrol the officers encounter Tre who as a favor from their earlier encounter warns them that some friends who were recently released from Folsom prison learned that both officers were green-lit, but Taylor and Zavala shrug it off.
+While on patrol, the officers encounter Tre who, as a favor from their earlier encounter, warns them that some friends who were recently released from Folsom State Prison learned that both officers were green-lit, but Taylor and Zavala shrug it off.
 Taylor reveals to Zavala that Janet is pregnant.
-They are baited into chasing a reckless driver into an apartment complex where they are ambushed by the Curbside Gang.
-They fight their way into an alley where Taylor is shot in the chest.
-As Zavala desperately attends to his partner, the assassins arrive and shoot him several times in the back.
-Police backup eventually arrives, and the gangsters are killed after refusing to surrender.
+Taylor and Zavala are baited into chasing a reckless driver into an apartment complex where they are ambushed by the Curbside Locos Gang.
+They kill several gangsters and fight their way into an alley, but Taylor is shot in the chest.
+As Zavala tries to treat Taylor's injuries, the assassins arrive and fire on the officers, apparently killing them.
+Shortly after, LAPD backup arrives in force and guns down the assassins when they refuse to surrender.

-Taylor survives, having been shielded by Zavala's body.
-At Zavala's funeral, Taylor tries to deliver a eulogy, but only manages to say a few words.
+Zavala is killed, but Taylor survives, having been shielded by Zavala's body.
+At Zavala's funeral, Taylor tries to deliver a eulogy but only manages to say a single sentence: "He was my brother".
 In a flashback to the day of the shooting, Zavala recounts to Taylor a humorous story from the first time he and his wife slept together, before the two receive a call from dispatch.